-First, in equilibrium, any asset that can be tranched into multiple contracts will be tranched.
+We begin by proving a fundamental result about tranching before exploring the implications that tranching has on price bases.
+In equilibrium, any asset that can be tranched into multiple contracts will be tranched.

-Proposition 1 (Tranching).
+Lemma 1 (Tranching).
 Suppose asset z can be used to issue $M_z > 1$ contracts simultaneously.
-Then, generically, no agent will buy z and issue fewer than M_z contracts.
-In equilibrium agents that hold z will issue M_z contracts.
+Then no agent will buy z and issue fewer than M_z contracts.
+In equilibrium, agents that hold z will issue

+M_z contracts.